lekhrajdinkar/02-spring/01_aws/06_Security/01_IAM.md

 ---
 ## 3. Resource Policy :green_circle:
 - has **principle**
-- who amd what are allowed to access : point_left:
+- who amd what are allowed to access :point_left:
 - eg:
   - s3 policy
   - sqs policy